1st and 2nd Class Cabin Information for Trans-Siberian Railway Trains

 ★ Bring enough money on to the train with you to get you to your next destination.

 ★ Bring a little more than you think you will need!

 ★ You can change money at the borders if you need to.

 ★ You can change or obtain Russian Roubles or Chinese Yuan in Mongolia.

-★ You can get or exchange Mongolian money outside of Mongolia.
+★ You can’t get or exchange Mongolian money outside of Mongolia.

 Different borders have different procedures but generally customs and immigration is handled on the train after which you are free (or required to) go onto the platform or into station buildings.
 While off the train don’t be alarmed if it moves off as new engines and dining cars are being shunted into position nearby.

 At the China-Mongolia and China-Russian borders the bogey’s (wheels) are changed to fit the different gauges between the countries.
-At the China Russia border you must get off whilst this happens.
-At the China Mongolia border you have the option to stay on the train which then goes into the sheds, is lifted up with you on it and one set of bogey’s removed and another slid in.
+At the China-Russia border you must get off whilst this happens.
+At the China-Mongolia border you may (and not of late) have the option to stay on the train which then goes into the sheds, is lifted up with you on it and one set of bogey’s removed and another slid in.
 Fascinating to experience but do keep in mind it takes time, the toilets are locked and you can’t get off!

 The border stops often seem unnecessarily long and we think the reason is the matching up of cross border timetables as quite often local carriages are attached to the international trains.
 Stay relaxed and patient and you will be on your way soon enough.

 CHOOSE A TOPIC BELOW TO CONTINUE PLANNING YOUR TRANS-SIBERIAN HOLIDAY